ome/omero-documentation/omero/sysadmins/server-performance.rst

 You will need to have the |PID| for the service you want to monitor, which will usually be the main Blitz process.
-You can find the |PID| either via :omerocmd:`admin diagnostics` or alternatively via the `jps` command found in the JDK.
+You can find the |PID| either via :program:`omero admin diagnostics` or alternatively via the `jps` command found in the JDK.

 Another tool, `JConsole`_, also provides access to the memory statistics